 Critical illness insurance makes sense.
 When we create financial plans for people, it’s one of the first things we recommend.
 After all, being able to pay your bills and maintain your lifestyle through both sickness and health can be a major factor in your overall quality of life.

-Ideally, you should work with a fee-for-service financial planner or a free online service like Planswell to determine what type and amount of coverage you actually need, and to make sure you don’t get ripped off.
-In the meanwhile, if you run across the TD Bank offer, just say thanks but no thanks.
+Whenever you’re looking at purchasing any type of insurance, it’s ideal to work with a fee-for-service financial planner or a free, unbiased online service like Planswell to determine what you actually need.
+Insurance gets a well-deserved bad reputation because there are many things insurance agents working on commission won’t tell you.
+In the meanwhile, if you run across the TD Bank offer, now you know to just say thanks but no thanks.